John Elliott (defensive lineman): Professional Football

-In 1967 was drafted in the 7th round by the American Football League's New York Jets.
+In 1967, Elliott was drafted in the seventh round by the American Football League's New York Jets.
 He was mostly a back-up and special teams player in his rookie year.
 In his second season, he started for the Jets in their defeat of the Oakland Raiders in the 1968 AFL Championship Game, and then in the third AFL-NFL World Championship Game, helping them defeat the heavily favored Baltimore Colts in one of the AFL's greatest games.
 He was 2nd team All-Pro that year.

 He played for the AFL's Jets through 1969, earning first team All-Pro honors that year, and then for the National Football League Jets from 1970 through 1973.
 He was a Pro-Bowler three years in a row from 1968 to 1970 and was second-team-team All-NFL in 1970 and the team's MVP.
 In 1971, he suffered a knee injury that ended his season, and eventually his career.
 He came back in 1972, but over the next two seasons his production was down and he suffered further injuries.

 Instead of returning to the Jets, Elliott sought a bigger paycheck with the New York Stars/Charlotte Hornets of the World Football League in 1974.
 He moved the team to Charlotte mid-season, made the All-WFL team and was the team's player representative; but Elliott never got all the money he was promised.